 Sometimes, personal war-time items and objects surface 70 years later.
-At first sight, they may not be of any value, but these objects often conceal a wealth of information.
+These objects often conceal a wealth of information.
 Kazerne Dossin has been entrusted special donations over the past year: hundreds of letters, photographs, documents of deportees and their relatives.
 This is how Mala Zimetbaum's chessboard and the photo album of camp commander Frank found their way to us and are now in safe storage.

 Those who happen to be in the possession of relevant photo material, documents, newspapers, pamphlets, stamps, letters, etc. are invited to hand them over to Kazerne Dossin for safe keeping.
 You will be given more information about the archives and conservation during an initial meeting.